Splitsville (film)

-Splitsville is a 2025 American comedy film that follows two couples whose friendship erupts into conflict when the husband of a divorcing couple sleeps with the wife of an open marriage couple.
-It was directed by Michael Angelo Covino, written by Covino and Kyle Marvin, and stars Dakota Johnson, Adria Arjona, Covino, and Marvin.
+Splitsville is a 2025 American comedy film directed by Michael Angelo Covino, and written by Covino and Kyle Marvin.
+It stars Dakota Johnson, Adria Arjona, Covino, and Marvin, and follows two couples whose friendship erupts into conflict when the husband of a divorcing couple sleeps with the wife of an open marriage couple.

-Splitsville premiered at the Cannes Film Festival on May 19, 2025, and was released in select theaters in the United States on August 22 by Neon before expanding wide on September 5.
+Splitsville premiered at the Cannes Film Festival on May 19, 2025, and was released in selected theaters in the United States on August 22 by Neon before expanding wide on September 5.
 It received generally positive reviews from critics.

 Plot

-While driving on the highway, married couple Carey and Ashley briefly attempt to have sex before observing another couple crash on the side on the road.
+While driving on the highway, married couple Carey and Ashley briefly attempt to have sex before observing another couple crash on the side of the road.
 Carey and Ashley pull over to help, finding the husband barely conscious and the wife ejected from her seat.
 Despite Ashley's attempts to perform CPR, the wife is pronounced dead.
 Shaken, Ashley admits to Carey that she wants a divorce and has been unfaithful.
-An upset Carey flees to the beach house of his best friend Paul and his wife Julie.
+An upset Carey flees to the beach house of his best friend, Paul, and his wife, Julie.
 While consoling Carey, Paul and Julie admit that they are in an open relationship, shocking Carey.

-The next day, a confrontation arises when a man accuses Paul and Julie's son Russ of stealing his jet ski.
+The next day, a confrontation arises when a man accuses Paul and Julie's son, Russ, of stealing his jet ski.
 With Paul away on a business trip, Carey defends Julie; the situation escalates into a fight until Julie intervenes by breaking a piece of pottery over the accuser's head, knocking him out.
 That night, Carey and Julie spend time together, bond, and eventually have sex.
 When Paul returns to the house the next day, Carey tells him about the previous night.
 Paul becomes furious, leading to a violent argument and fight in the house.
 Julie and Russ return home during the fight; Julie forces both men to apologize.

 Carey later joins Julie and Russ at a carnival, but becomes jealous and aggressive after seeing Brent, the father of a friend of Russ, flirt with Julie.
 Julie confronts Carey, who admits the sexual encounter meant more to him than expected.
 Julie urges him to move on.
 Carey returns home and finds Ashley sleeping with another man.
 Ashley attempts to convince Carey to leave, but Carey instead suggests entering an open relationship to avoid divorce.
 Ashley hesitantly agrees after Carey reveals he has already slept with another woman, but does not reveal that it was Julie.
 Ashley takes on a series of short-term lovers, whom Carey casually befriends and invites to live in the house, much to Ashley's irritation.
 Now separated from Julie, Paul arrives at Carey and Ashley's apartment to confront him, leading Ashley to learn that the other woman was Julie.